PrativaG/project1-benco-trms/README.md

 * Allows users to submit reimbursements for courses and training.
 * The submitted reimbursement must be approved by that employee's supervisor, The department Head, and a Benefits Coordinator in that order.
 * The user can then add a grade to the reimbursement for final approval.
+* The grade can be accepted by coordinator only
+* The reimbursement amount can be altered by coordinator only

 >To-do List:
 * Implement email notification